 Appends a diagram of the current position to a file.
+The shifted Ctrl+S key is a keyboard equivalent.
 A pop-up dialog prompts you for the file name.
 Positions are saved in FEN (Forsythe-Edwards notation) format unless the oldSaveStyle option is true, in which case they are saved in an older, human-readable format that is specific to XBoard.
 Both formats can be read back by the 'Load Position' command.